HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Ignoring the notice can result in daily fines (Up to $500 per day for code violations; misdemeanor of the second degree for Florida Building Code violations; additional fines and fees for retroactive permits), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Non-response can trigger daily fines (Up to $500 per day for code violations; misdemeanor of the second degree for Florida Building Code violations; additional fines and fees for retroactive permits), a property lien, and potential legal action by the county.
+It also creates a public record that will appear in title searches, making your home difficult to sell or refinance.

-Florida has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: F.S.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 30-day response window is firm.
+The governing statute is F.S.
 489.103 (owner-builder exemption), F.S.
 553.79 (Florida Building Code enforcement), F.S.
 553.80 (permit fees and enforcement).
-Our Action Plan covers this in detail.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.